2 Timothy 3:2

 from these be turning away (Young's Literal)

-Avoid (665) (apotrepho from apo = separation + trépo + turn) means to purposely avoid or turn away from so as to produce separation or distance between.
-These men are to be shunned (deliberately, habitually avoided) even with horror!.
+Avoid (665) (apotrepo from apo = separation + trépo + turn - only NT use) means to purposely avoid or turn away from so as to produce separation or distance between.
+These men must be (it is a command) shunned (deliberately, habitually avoided) even with horror!

 Timothy is commanded (imperative mood) to continually (present tense) turn himself (middle voice is reflexive) from these men.
-This does not mean you are not to (agape) love them but it does mean you don't live with them or associate with them because the more you associate with them, the more you will become like them.
+See our need to depend on the Holy Spirit to obey this command.
+This does not mean you are not to (agape) love them but it does mean you don't live with them or associate with them (like Lot did in Sodom - see Ge 19:1-38+) because the more you associate with them, the more you will become like them (note that even when Lot was rescued from Sodom he did not want to go to a cave but to Zoar - what one might call a "little Sodom!"
+Ge 19:18-23+, cf 2Co 6:14-18+).
 Regardless of how convincing a false idea may appear or how sincere a false teacher may seem to be, we are to take ourselves by the scruff of the neck, as it were, and make ourselves avoid such men as these.
 These are hypocrites who can mislead weaker brethren.
 They are wolves amongst the flock.

 Earlier Paul had commanded Timothy to..

-Avoid (present imperative) worldly and empty chatter, for it will lead to further ungodliness (see notes on 2Ti 2:16, 17) and to "refuse (present imperative) foolish and ignorant speculations, knowing that they produce quarrels.
-(2Ti 2:23-note)
+Avoid (present imperative see our need to depend on the Holy Spirit to obey) worldly and empty chatter, (WHY?) for (TERM OF EXPLANATION) it will lead to further ungodliness (see notes on 2Ti 2:16, 17) and to "refuse (present imperative see our need to depend on the Holy Spirit to obey) foolish and ignorant speculations, (WHY?) knowing that they produce quarrels.
+(2Ti 2:23+)

 Paul gave a similar warning to the saints at Rome warning…

 Now I urge you, brethren, keep your eye on those who cause dissensions and hindrances contrary to the teaching which you learned, and turn away from them.
-For such men are slaves, not of our Lord Christ but of their own appetites; and by their smooth and flattering speech they deceive the hearts of the unsuspecting. (see notes on Romans 16:17-18)
+For such men are slaves, not of our Lord Christ but of their own appetites; and by their smooth and flattering speech they deceive the hearts of the unsuspecting.
+(Ro 16:17, 18+)

 To the Ephesians Paul stated that…